 One of the fascinating areas in coin collecting is the collection of error coins.
 When you find a coin that the United States Mint did not make correctly, people get excited.
 Since the mint strives to make every coin perfect, these are rare and unusual finds.
 Many numismatists have studied this for many years and formed a coin club to promote this area of coin collecting.
-It's

-CONECA, which stands for Combined Organizations of Numismatic Error Collectors of America, is the coin collectors club which focuses on error coins and die varieties.
+CONECA, which stands for Combined Organizations of Numismatic Error Collectors of America, is the coin collectors club that focuses on error coins and die varieties.
 CONECA was formed in 1983 by combining the coin collecting clubs CONE (Collectors of Numismatic Errors) and NECA (Numismatic Error Collectors of America) into one organization.
 Before this, the two clubs had two fairly different philosophies regarding cataloging and describing error coins, the minting process and die varieties.

-Describing Coin Errors with the PDS System
+Describing Coin Errors With the PDS System

 One of the key advances in minting error theory that allowed the two clubs to join together as one was the creation of the PDS System.
 The PDS System was developed by Alan Herbert, and first published in 1971.
 PDS stands for "Planchet, Die, Strike," which describes the three major types of errors and varieties that can occur.
 It is, perhaps, not coincidental that PDS also describes the three major U.S. minting facilities for circulating coins at the time: Philadelphia, Denver, and San Francisco.